Home

 American Sources of Sport Excellence

-For those of you who have been immersed in the warmblood and sport horse culture of the last 30 years, I have a surprise for you: America has excellent sources of sport genetics in our native breeds.
+For those of you who have been immersed in the warmblood and sport horse culture of the last thirty years, I have a surprise for you: America has excellent sources of sport genetics in our native breeds.
 Huh?
 I know it is a shocker, but it is true nonetheless.

-During the research process for my book I discovered America has had a sport horse breed continuously from the early 1600s, and that breed, which I call the Running Horse, is the root source of our domestic breeds that succeed at sport today- that includes the American Thoroughbred, American Saddlebred, Standardbred, Morgan, Quarter Horse and our own domestic 'warmblood' which is the Hunter bred horse- a breed we have been selectively breeding in this country for 300 years.
-I must be kidding, right?
-How come you have never heard this before if it is true?
-It is because we did not understand the genetics of the modern sport horse, for if we did we would have remembered that we have breeding this same type of horse since Colonial times.
+During the research process for my first book I discovered America has had a sport horse breed continuously from the early 1600s, and that breed, the Running Horse, is the root source of our domestic breeds that succeed at sport today--that includes the American Thoroughbred, American Saddlebred, Standardbred, Morgan, Quarter Horse and our own domestic 'warmblood' which is the Hunter bred horse--a breed we have been selectively breeding in this country for three-hundred years.
+Not only that, America has been fielding an international sport horse since the mid-1800s.

 I discovered this history through study of course, but also being a Tesio methods breeder I built up an extensive database of pedigrees and in so doing I was able to trace the origins of our domestic horses all the way back to the Colonial era.
 What I found both astonished and delighted me.

 Our modern light horse breeds of Thoroughbred, Morgan, Standardbred, Saddlebred, Quarter Horse, Missouri Fox Trotter and Tennessee Walker all directly descend from this same source.
 A few years ago I would have had trouble swallowing this knowledge, for one thing I had no understanding about naturally gaited horses and how the fastest and most agile horses descend from them; but not now, for after years of research I am convinced that the best sport bloodlines in the world today come from these early sport horses both in the British Isles and on our continent.
 The equine historian and breed organizer John Wallace (1800s) and the more modern scholar Alexander MacKay-Smith have determined that speed both at the trot and the gallop originate from the pacing (gaited) bloodlines.
-And here is the kicker: the recent advances in genetics, such as Mitochondrial DNA studies have confirmed what their research taught them- that speed and sport ability come from these horses.

 This information on the superb genetic base of our native horse breeds is far too important for us as breeders to not explore and exploit.
 Therefore, it is now my goal to change all that, to help us discover the hidden gold in our domestic sources and to demonstrate how to unlock that potential.
 This will require identifying the key bloodlines that are potent sources of the sport talent which will give us the sport success we have been searching for.
 To that end I will present modern examples of domestic sport horse talent.